limkokhole/vimx/README.md

 # VimX

-VimX is an UNIX text editor for programmers based on Vim.
+VimX is a terminal-based UNIX text editor for programmers based on Vim.

 ## Compiling